 Step 1: Buy and wash your apples.

-I almost always by a variety of apples (the orchard will be able to recommend good “applesauce apples”).
+I almost always buy a variety of apples (the orchard will be able to recommend good “applesauce apples”).
 I personally prefer red apples to yellow/green apples and my favorite “blend” is Idared, McIntosh, and Empire.

-Step 2: Cut up the apples.
+Step 2: Cut the apples up.

 When you’re cutting the apples, the trick is to waste as little of the apple flesh as possible.
 I cut the apples into quarters, cut out the tiny seed area, and then cut each quarter into 4 -6 chunks.

-This is a “sticky” process so I cover my table with an ugly plastic tablecloth
+This is a “sticky” process so I cover my table with an ugly plastic tablecloth.

 I usually put one plastic container on my lap for the apple chunks and another container on the table for the “discarded” seeds pile.
 Again — this part seems overwhelming, but once you get in your groove, it goes quickly (although you’ll definitely want to use a good paring knife!)

 Step 3: Cook the apples.

 If you don’t have many large stock pots, you might want to borrow a couple.
 I often have 3 or 4 large pots cooking at one time to help the process go faster.